Mohammadjamiu/tahugo_updated/content/how-to-tech/difference-between-this-and-that-in-javascript.md

 ---
 `this` is a keyword in JavaScript that refers to the current execution context or the object that a function is being executed within.
 It allows you to access and manipulate properties and methods within that context.

-While `that` are commonly used variables as workarounds to preserve the value of `this` in certain situations, especially when dealing with nested or callback functions, where the value of `this` might refer to a different object or be undefined.
+While `that` is a keyword that is commonly used as a variable that serve as workarounds to preserve the value of `this` in certain situations, especially when dealing with nested or callback functions, where the value of `this` might refer to a different object or be undefined.

 ## **Difference Between the ‘This’ and ‘That’ Keyword**